 Canine First Aid Kit

 We recommend keeping the following items on hand in case of emergency.
-Ask your veterinarian to explain the proper use of these items.
+For more information on these products, check out our helpful article here.

 - Gauze Pads